Public Disclosure of Intellectual Property

 - Giving a talk or a poster presentation at an “open” meeting.

-- Sharing the content of a patent application or any description of the invention with someone outside of the university.
+- Sharing the content of a patent application or any description of the innovation with someone outside of the university.

-- Talking with external parties about the invention without the use of a confidentiality agreement.
+- Talking with external parties about the innovation without the use of a confidentiality agreement.

 - Transfer of scientific materials with the use of a material transfer agreement.

-- Posting messages on a Web site, public news group or blog that describe your invention.
+- Posting messages on a Web site, public news group or blog that describe your innovation.

 - Grant progress reports — for the same reason as above.